Bilka2/AbandonedRuins/docs/format.md

 Random [Variable](#Variable) from the given list.
 Expected key/value pairs:
 * variables - array of strings - Mandatory. - Variable names.
 A random variable name is chosen from these.

+**type = "random-from-list"**<br>
+Random item from the given list.
+Expected key/value pairs:
+* list - array of numbers or array of strings - Mandatory. - Strings or numbers.
+A random item is chosen from the array.

 ### Examples

 `"stone-wall"`<br>